 To understand Paraiba, we first need to acquaint with the term ‘tourmaline’.
-Considering none of us here are a not top-notch gemologist, we have put it across in the simplest way: Tourmaline is a mineral which is a combination of many elements like lithium, iron, magnesium and sodium etc. The gemstone primarily has all the colors of the rainbow or is absolutely colorless.
-It gets its name from Sinhalese words (the language used by a tribe in Sri Lanka) turamali (mixed colored stones) and toramalle (something little of the earth).
+Considering none of us here are a not top-notch gemologist, we have put it across in the simplest way: Tourmaline is a mineral which is a combination of many elements like lithium, iron, magnesium and sodium etc. The gemstone primarily has all the colours of the rainbow or is absolutely colourless.
+It gets its name from Sinhalese words (the language used by a tribe in Sri Lanka) turamali (mixed coloured stones) and toramalle (something little of the earth).
 The pundits of gemstones are smitten by tourmalines like dravite and schorl, which are always high in demand.

 Paraiba is the most precious and rare gemstone which falls into the category of tourmaline.
 Brazil is its home country and the stone majorly reflects shades of blue like neon blue and bluish green along with shades of violet, purple, red and pink.
 Today, paraiba is considered to be a real gem (no wordplay here) in its fraternity.
 So, what makes this gemstone such a special and dear possession?
 Well, the answer lies in the rich saga of the gemstone which started sometime in the late 1980s and continued to rule our hearts with its surprising elements.
 Read on.